 If you’re an athlete trying to keep up your skills as well as manage feelings of disappointment and uncertainty about when you’ll get back to your sport, you’re not alone.
 Sporting types from Olympians to aspiring tee-ball stars have seen their seasons upended recently.
 Even the options for practicing and conditioning have dramatically changed due to the coronavirus.
 It can be hard not to get frustrated and angry.

 But despite needing to social distance and in some communities stay sheltered in place until further notice, there are things you can do to help keep both your body and your mind strong and flexible.
 Small actions you can take every day will help you be ready when the day comes that you can return to play.
-The Change to Chill website has a page dedicated to mindfulness resources for athletes, including mental training exercises, guided imagery and mindful movements.
+The Change to Chill website has a page dedicated to mindfulness resources for athletes and performers, including mental training exercises, guided imagery and mindful movements.

 In addition, here are some suggestions for areas to focus on: